 Ah!
 This isn't the place to answer that question.
-Hack100 assumes that the reader is already familiar with role-playing games and their terminologies.
+This book assumes that the reader is already familiar with the concept of role-playing games.

 Fortunately, there are plenty of online resources, including examples of play, to fill in any such gaps.
 Start by searching for "what is a tabletop role-playing game?" (as opposed to a computer role-playing game) and you'll be well on your way.